johnmwalters/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

 >> Honestly, vim and emacs seem like they have the same learning curve, but I think I'm going to go with emacs.
-It seems like it would be much easier to get around quickly if I could understand the ctrl and metal commands.
+It seems like it would be much easier to get around quickly if I could understand the ctrl and meta commands.

 ---